STRelay: A Universal Spatio-Temporal Relaying Framework for Location Prediction over Human Trajectory Data: Experiments

 \subsection{Overall Performance Comparison}

-Table \ref{tab:all_results} shows the overall performance on all four datasets (due to limited space, we report the results of \text{Acc}@5 and \text{NDCG}@5 in Section Additional Results on Overall Performance Comparison in the Appendix), and we highlight the best-performing result on each task and for each dataset.
-We observe that STRelay+Graph-Flashback consistently outperforms all baselines, achieving 4.89\%-8.47\% improvement on average over the best-performing baselines across four datasets.
+Table \ref{tab:all_results_ist_tky} and Table \ref{tab:all_results_sin_mos} show the overall performance on all four datasets, and for each dataset and each metric, boldface indicates the best overall result, while underline highlights the strongest baseline method.
+We observe that among all STRelay enhanced methods, the STRelay+Graph-Flashback achieves the best performance in most cases, except on NDCG and MRR on the Tokyo dataset, where the STRelay+LoTNext achieves slightly better performance than STRelay+Graph-Flashback.
+More importantly, compared with the best-performing baselines, STRelay+Graph-Flashback yields average relative improvements of 6.72\%, 5.92\%, 3.74\%, and 4.45\% on the Istanbul, Tokyo, Singapore, and Moscow datasets, respectively, demonstrating its effectiveness.
 Moreover, DeepMove, STAN and GETNext consider future temporal information but still yield suboptimal performance compared to STRelay enhanced baselines.

-Notably, we observe that our STRelay framework consistently improves the location prediction performance of the corresponding base prediction methods STGN, Flashback, SNPM, and Graph-Flashback on all datasets, which demonstrates the universal effectiveness of STRelay.
-STRelay boosts the performance of the above four baselines with an average improvement of 3.19\%-11.56\% across different datasets in predicting the next location.
+Notably, we observe that our STRelay framework consistently improves the location prediction performance of the corresponding base prediction methods STGN, Flashback, Graph-Flashback, SNPM, and LoTNext, on all datasets, which demonstrates the universal effectiveness of the STRelay framework.
+STRelay boosts the performance of the above five baselines with an average improvement of 2.49\%-11.30\% across different datasets in the next location prediction task.

+In the following, we conduct a systematic ablation study below to verify the usefulness of different components of our STRelay framework.